brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 \endgroup{}
 \endgroup{}

-A 500 meter square grid overlaid on the area defines the sampling units or cells.
+A 500 meter square grid overlaid on the sampling area defines the sample units or cells.
 Cells are randomly selected within a marine reserve or comparison area for each sampling event.
 Three replicate drifts are executed in each cell.
 The specific location of the drifts within the cell is selected by the captain.
 Over time, cells without appropriate habitat for the focus species, mainly groundfish, have been removed from the selection procedures, and those presented in this dataset include only those that are currently "active".
 The number of cells visited in a day can vary slightly and range from three to five.
 Data are aggregated to the cell-day level.

-A 500 meter square grid overlaid on the area defines the sampling units or cells.
-Cells are randomly selected within a marine reserve or comparison area for each sampling event.
-Three replicate drifts are executed in each cell.
-The specific location of the drifts within the cell is selected by the captain.
-Over time, cells without appropriate habitat for the focus species, mainly groundfish, have been removed from the selection procedures, and those presented in this dataset include only those that are currently "active".
-The number of cells visited in a day can vary slightly and range from three to five.
-Data are aggregated to the cell-day level.

-### Copper Rockfish Summary
+### Quillback Rockfish Summary

-Of the 940 total-cell days at 14 areas, 97 (10.3 percent) of those had positive quillback rockfish catches with a total of 136 observations across all years and sites.
-The number of quillback rockfish caught ranged from 1 to 6 fish in a cell-day.
+Of the 940 total-cell days at 14 areas, 164 (17.4 percent) of those had positive quillback rockfish catches with a total of 291 observations of quillback rockfish across all years and sites.
+The number of quillback rockfish caught ranged from 1 to 10 fish in a cell-day.

 \begingroup\fontsize{10}{12}\selectfont

 \begin{landscape}\begingroup\fontsize{10}{12}\selectfont

 \begin{longtable}[t]{l>{\raggedright\arraybackslash}p{1cm}>{\raggedright\arraybackslash}p{1cm}>{\raggedright\arraybackslash}p{1cm}>{\raggedright\arraybackslash}p{1cm}>{\raggedright\arraybackslash}p{1cm}>{\raggedright\arraybackslash}p{1cm}>{\raggedright\arraybackslash}p{1cm}>{\raggedright\arraybackslash}p{1cm}>{\raggedright\arraybackslash}p{1cm}>{\raggedright\arraybackslash}p{1cm}}
-\caption{(\#tab:table-2)Summary of number of catch cell days and positive observations of copper rockfish.}\\
+\caption{(\#tab:table-2)Summary of number of catch cell days and positive observations of quillback rockfish.}\\
 \toprule
  & 2011 & 2012 & 2013 & 2014 & 2015 & 2016 & 2017 & 2018 & 2019 & Total\\
 \midrule
 \endfirsthead
-\caption[]{(\#tab:table-2)Summary of number of catch cell days and positive observations of copper rockfish. \textit{(continued)}}\\
+\caption[]{(\#tab:table-2)Summary of number of catch cell days and positive observations of quillback rockfish. \textit{(continued)}}\\
 \toprule
  & 2011 & 2012 & 2013 & 2014 & 2015 & 2016 & 2017 & 2018 & 2019 & Total\\
 \midrule